willnatsan/rollobot/README.md

-# Autonomous Mobile Robot
+# RolloBot - An Autonomous Mobile Robot
-An autonomous mobile robot, built using ROS and Raspberry Pi.
+An autonomous differential drive mobile robot, built using ROS and Raspberry Pi.
 The robot will be capable of three core functionalities:
 1. Teleoperation
 2. Simultaneous Localisation & Mapping
 3. Object Tracking